JessicaWilke27/Netstock/README.md

   Odoo integration assessment is a .NET Core 3.1 solution, developed and tested on Visual Studio 2019.
 Source Code
-  All source code can be found on GitHub https://github.com/JessicaWilke27/Netstock To run
+  All source code can be found on GitHub https://github.com/JessicaWilke27/Netstock

-  To build and run source code:
+  To run with visual studio

   1. Download source code from repository
   2. Open “Netstock.sln” in Visual Studio
   3. Set “NetstockConsole” as StartUp project